the-blaggyS/opencv-steel-darts/README.md

 ## Lighting

 To remove all shadows from the board I made a cabinet with a 360 degree surrounding LED stripe.
-I will add more pictures of the construction plan or a instruction on how to build the cabinet later.
+I will add more pictures of the construction plan or an instruction on how to build the cabinet later.

 ![ellipse-circle](Bilder/Lighting.jpg)